Invariant theory for non-reductive actions: extensions of Hilbert and Schwarz theorems: Introduction

-This work ventures beyond the classical setting to chart a nuanced landscape for invariant theory in two distinct non-reductive, non-compact contexts.
-First, we investigate \textbf{discrete subgroups of the Lorentz group $O(n,1)$}.
+This work investigates two distinct non-reductive and non-compact contexts to characterize the relationship between algebraic and smooth invariants.
+First, we examine discrete subgroups of the Lorentz group $O(n,1)$.
 Consider the hyperbolic rotation $\mathcal{H}_\beta \in O(1,1)$ given by